vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 Click **Close**.

 You will see the new file in the Objects list.
-Click on the 3 dots contextual menu.
+Click on the three dots contextual menu.

 ![Object List with new File](./images/os_file_uploaded.png)